 What are Motorcycle Jacks?

 First things first, it’s best to practice lifting the bike first without the stand underneath it before even putting it into action.
-Motorcycle jacks are very useful but they aren’t perfect so there’s still an element of risk involved when doing this type of work.
+Motorcycle jacks are very useful but they aren’t perfect so there’s still an element of risk involved when doing this type of work on most bikes.
 What makes them dangerous is the fact that these stands can easily slip if not used or positioned properly.

 How Should You Jack Your Motorcycle Safely?